fibo/.software/README.md

 * you have not enough space in your home dir
 * you want to install in a dir common to many users like */usr/local* or */opt*.

+Note that *.software* by default do not download sources if they are already in folder *$DOTSOFTWARE_ROOT_DIR/src*.
+This information can be useful when you need to install software without an Internet connection.

 Instead of setting a `DOTSOFTWARE_ROOT_DIR` variable, another choice is to create a symbolic link from your */dotsoftware/root/dir* to *~/.software/* dir.
 For example on my [Codio box][1], since default working folder is *~./workspace* I did